Madave94/simple_secure_surveillance_camera_raspi/README.md

 In script 3. at line 110 and 111 you can find the password and username used for login.

 Credits to [simple-https-server](https://gist.github.com/dergachev/7028596).

+## Android app for client side

+As part of this little project I also created a [simple android](https://github.com/Madave94/project-pondcontrol) app to get the stream.

+Feel free to reuse everything you find here.